 It’s definitely better to be safe than sorry and get permission before using someone’s photo.
 With various routes to request to consent (and undoubtedly more coming in the future), hopefully the gray areas will start becoming more black and white!

-What is your business’ approach to reusing other’s Instagram photos and videos?
+What Instagram etiquette protocols do you follow when reposting Instagram photos and videos?
 Let us know in the comments!